Deal the Kraken? Francis can't make official trades - yet - WHIZ News

 Just because the NHL can’t release the Kraken until October doesn’t mean Seattle wasn’t in the mix at the trade deadline.

-General manager Ron Francis can’t finalize any transactions until ownership makes its final expansion payment to the league, but there’s precedent for him making a handshake deal or two.
+General manager Ron Francis can’t finalize any transactions until ownership makes its final expansion payment to the league, but there is precedent for making a handshake deal or two.
 That’s what George McPhee did at the deadline four years ago with Pittsburgh, setting the table for goaltender Marc-Andre Fleury to be the face of the Vegas Golden Knights franchise.

-If Francis made an arrangement with another team, he’s not saying, though Seattle was tuned in to the moving and shaking at the deadline and the rest of the league had the Kraken in mind with the expansion draft coming up in July.
+If Francis made an arrangement with another team, he’s not saying, though Seattle kept close tabs on all the moves — and the rest of the league certainly had the Kraken in mind with the expansion draft coming up in July.

-“You always have the capability of having those discussions and reaching those agreements if both sides agree to it,” Francis said Tuesday, roughly 26 hours after the deadline.
+“You always have the capability of having those discussions and reaching those agreements if both sides agree to it,” Francis said Tuesday, a day after the deadline.
 “We’re like everybody else on that trade deadline day: We’re watching it, we’re analyzing things.
 When trades happen, we’re updating our list and seeing how that affects (how) we were thinking on certain teams.”

 Francis said nothing at the deadline surprised him, and little directly affected Seattle because so few players signed beyond this season were traded.
-Maybe scratch off the available list defenseman Jonas Siegenthaler following a trade from Washington to New Jersey and forward Scott Laughton because he re-signed with Philadelphia, but there was nothing earthshattering.
+Maybe scratch off the available list defenseman Jonas Siegenthaler (traded from Washington to New Jersey) and forward Scott Laughton (re-signed with Philadelphia), but there was nothing earthshattering.

-Maybe that’s because executives learned a lesson.
-Stanley Cup-winning St. Louis general manager Doug Armstrong said teams are less likely to let Francis be the “puppet master” manipulating the league like McPhee did.
+Maybe that’s because executives learned some lessons from the 2017 expansion draft for Vegas.
+St. Louis general manager Doug Armstrong said teams are less likely to let Francis be the “puppet master” manipulating the league like McPhee did.

 “I think everyone was a little more conscious of what was coming up at the expansion draft,” Armstrong said.
 “When you’re looking at if you’re going to protect three defensemen, seven forwards, OK, if I acquire this player, what’s the acquisition price, and then am I going to be able to protect him and what’s it costing me on the other side?’”

 The Flyers were willing to risk that with Laughton, so perhaps big forward James van Riemsdyk and his sizable contract are on the board for Seattle.
-After Vegas took very few high-dollar, long-term contracts, Francis won’t share his philosophy other than to say he’ll evaluate on a case-by-case basis.
+Vegas took on very few high-dollar, long-term contracts in 2017, but Francis won’t share his philosophy.

-He also knows his colleagues have a longer runway to this expansion draft than before Vegas to figure out how to minimize the talent left to be claimed.
-But they didn’t think the salary cap would remain flat at $81.5 million for multiple seasons because of pandemic-related revenue losses, and the Kraken could seize on those opportunities.
+He knows his colleagues have a longer runway to this expansion draft than they did last time, more time to figure out how to minimize the talent available.
+The wrinkle is the salary cap, which remains flat at $81.5 million for multiple seasons because of pandemic-related revenue losses.
+The Kraken could seize any opportunities.

 “We’ve already taken a look at where we think we were affected sort of positively or negatively and we’ll continue to look at that and evaluate as we move forward here and regroup as a whole and start preparing from here to July,” Francis said.
 “We can do a mock draft 12 months or six months ago, but until we get closer to that day and until we get to see that final list, it’s hard to project with 100% accuracy what we’re going to be picking from.
 But we’ll look at all the different scenarios we think might present themselves and be as best prepared as we possibly can.”